FIN392/Raspberry/How_to_get_your_Raspberry_Pi_up_and_running.md

-# How to set up *my* Raspberry Pi
+# How to get your Raspberry Pi up and running

 ## Requirements

 - A Raspberry Pi
 - An SD card
 - Internet access
-- A Windows, MacOS or Debian computer with a SD reader and an SSH client
+- A PC (Windows, Mac, or Linux) with an SD card reader and an SSH client

 ## What do I have?

-This is the components I have, so please keep in mind that this step-by-step guide may have slight differences in your case.
+This is what I used, so your specific steps might look slightly different:
 - [Raspberry Pi 2 Model B Rev 1.1](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
 - [TP-Link USB WiFi Adapter TL-WN725N](https://www.tp-link.com/us/home-networking/usb-adapter/tl-wn725n/)(*)
 - [Windows 11](https://www.microsoft.com/en-us/software-download/windows11)

-(*) The USB WiFi adapter is not necessary.
-You can connect the Raspberry Pi to your home router via a cable.
+(*) The USB WiFi adapter isn't essential.
+You can just plug the Raspberry into your router with an Ethernet cable.

 ## Steps